masa-su/pixyz/README.md

 ## What is Pixyz?
-Pixyz is developed to implement various kind of deep generative models, which is based on [PyTorch](https://pytorch.org/).
+Pixyz is a high-level deep generative models API, based on [PyTorch](https://pytorch.org/).
+It is developed with a focus on enabling easy implementation of various deep generative models.

-Recently, many papers on deep generation models have been published.
-However, it is likely to be difficult to reproduce them with codes since there is a gap between mathematical formulas presented in these papers and actual implementation of them.
-Our objective is to create a new library which enables us to fill this gap and easy to implement these models.
-With Pixyz, you can implement even more complicated models **just as if writing these formulas**.
+Recently, many papers about deep generative models have been published.
+However, its reproduction becomes a hard task, for both specialists and practitioners, because such recent models become more complex and there are no unified tools that bridge mathematical formulation of them and implementation.
+The vision of our library is to enable both specialists and practitioners to implement such complex deep generative models by **just as if writing the formulas provided in these papers**.

 Our library supports following typical deep generative models.